Trung-TinNGUYEN/GLLiM-ABC/README.md

 Then go the ExampleScript.R file and follow the steps there.
 Note that examples are described in the order of the paper but all in the same file.

 3) data_et_al4examples directory:
-Alternatively, to save time or to reproduce exactly the paper's results and plots, the data sets and target observations used in the paper have been saved  as R objects in directory data_et_al4examples in .Rdata files with explicit names, eg dataITDdf3.Rdata.
+Alternatively, to save time or to reproduce exactly the paper's results and plots, the data sets and target observations used in the paper have been saved  as R objects in directory data_et_al4examples in .Rdata files with explicit names, e.g. dataMA2.RData, dataBBM.RData.

 To reproduce the paper's examples exactly then, go directly to file ExampleScript.R and follow the steps there.